 That takes a different effort.
 A different mindset.
 A creative and coordinated strategy.
 Content marketing and outreach.
 Awareness.
 Engagement.
 Making a buzz happen.
-If you are obsessed with measuring the decibels of the buzz, then you will most likely be disappointed from week to week – because many things need to be done that do not manifest in any results that will translate into numbers.
+If you are obsessed with measuring the decibels of the buzz, then you will most likely be disappointed from week to week – because many things need to be done that does not manifest in any results that will translate into numbers.
 In THAT moment that is.

 Bat Out of Hell was a uniquely created piece of content.
 The stakeholders in the brand believed in it.
 Outreach, marketing, more outreach, more marketing – with no results to be seen.
 And then BOOM – it took off.
-It was the fruition of a relentless, continuous, approach to make it happen, one that had many marketing components that eventually magnetically connected and became indelibly interwoven.
-It all added up – to big numbers.
+It was the fruition of a relentless, continuous, approach to making it happen, one that had many marketing components that eventually magnetically connected and became indelibly interwoven.
+It all added up – too big numbers.
 It became one of the biggest records of all time, selling over 43 million copies worldwide.
 Almost four decades later, it still sells over 200,000 units each year.